gitlabhq/gitlabhq/doc/administration/repository_storage_paths.md

 ![circuitbreaker configuration](img/circuitbreaker_config.png)

+**Number of access attempts**: The number of attempts GitLab will make to access a storage when probing a shard.

+**Number of failures before backing off**: The number of failures after which GitLab will start temporarily disabling access to a storage shard on a host.

 **Maximum git storage failures:** The number of failures of after which GitLab will completely prevent access to the storage.
 The number of failures can be reset in